Mauritanian Parliament

-Until 2017, the parliament had an upper house, the Senate (Majlis al-Shuyukh/Sénat).
+Until August 2017, the parliament had an upper house, the Senate.
 The Senate had 56 members, 53 members elected for a six-year term by municipal councillors with one third renewed every two years and 3 members elected by Mauritanians abroad.
 It was abolished in 2017, after a referendum.

-Currently, the National Assessmbly is headed by Cheikh Ahmed Baye who was elected as its president.
-The last election was on 15 November 2018.
-In it, the Union for the Republic (UPR), holds the most number of seats.
+Currently, the National Assembly is headed by Mohamed Ould Meguett who was elected as its president.
+The last election was on 13 and 27 May 2023.
+In it, the Equity Party holds the most number of seats.